iwillreku3206/websocket.nvim/README.md

 🚧 UNDER CONSTRUCTION: To see list of features to be implemented, see [To-Do](#to-do) below

 ⚠️ UNDER MAJOR REWRITE: (2024-01-04) I am currently rewriting most of this library to support messages longer than the max packet size, SSL/TLS, key checking, header parsing and more.
-Expect breaking changess soon
+Expect breaking changes soon

 A simple-to-use WebSocket client library for Neovim